 Each spring, students select core and complementary courses that form the basis of their schedules for the next school year.
 The master timetable is designed and built from these course requests to meet the majority of students' programming needs.
 Course selection in our spring registration is also the single most critical element in staffing and budgeting for the next school year.
 Students who fail to select appropriate courses in the spring run the risk of not being able to access their desired courses in the next school year as the courses may not be available due to scheduling conflicts or space constraints.
-Please ensure you make your course selections very thoughtfully and carefully.
+Please ensure you make your course selections thoughtfully.

-In September, the focus of our counsellors is to program for students whose timetable is incomplete.
-This means we focus on new registrations, students who have completed coursework over the summer or students who failed to complete pre-requisite courses last year.
+In September, the focus of our counsellors is to program students whose timetables are incomplete.
+This means we focus on new registrations, students who have completed coursework over the summer or students who failed to complete prerequisite courses last year.
 Requests for a course change from students with complete schedules are based on educational reasoning only.
 Withdrawing from courses after the add/drop date will not be considered.
 Requests for timetable changes based on teacher preference, or placement with peers, will not be approved.
 All timetable changes must be completed within the first two weeks of each semester.